Home » Koh Kood

 Flying to Trat Airport

-Bangkok Airways flies twice daily between Suvarnabhumi Airport (BKK) and Trat Airport (TDX).
+Bangkok Airways flies three times between Suvarnabhumi Airport (BKK) and Trat Airport (TDX).

-Arriving on the afternoon flight PG307 at 17.15 will mean spending a night in either Trat or near the pier – guesthouse options here.
+Arriving on the afternoon flight PG307 at 17.15 (all year) will mean spending a night in either Trat or near the pier – guesthouse options here.

 Flying from Trat Airport

-Please contact us for a private transfer from between the Airport and Laem Sok Pier and the boat booking as we can organise it all for you (either direction).
+Please contact us for a private transfer from between the Airport and Laem Sok Pier and the boat booking as we can organise it all for you (either direction) – 1,500bt for the SUV car and 1,800bt for the minibus.

 Bangkok Airways’ telephone number is 02 270 6699 or 039 551 654-5, www.bangkokair.com